sxwee/GNNsIMPL/README.md

 # GNNsImplementation

-This repository will update variants of GNNs Implementation.
-Welcome to my project!!!
+This repository will update the Implementation of variants of GNNs.
+Welcome to contru project!!!

 # Environment